-Countless people are victims of stalking every year.
-It is known that approximately 5% of the men and 14% of the women become victims of stalking.
+As a stalking expert, we see that countless people are victims of stalking every year.
+It is known that about 9% of the men and 19% of the women will be a victim of stalking..
 It is also known that stalking mainly occurs in people who have to deal with ending a relationship, this can be a love relationship, but also work-related or otherwise.

 Nico van den Dries